Andrei Markov (ice hockey)

-Andrei Viktorovich Markov (Андрей Викторович Марков; born 20 December 1978) is a Russian-Canadian former professional ice hockey defenceman.
-Nicknamed "the General", Markov formerly played from 2000 to 2017 with the Montreal Canadiens of the National Hockey League (NHL).
+Andrei Viktorovich Markov (Андрей Викторович Марков; born 20 December 1978) is a Russian–Canadian former professional ice hockey player.
+Nicknamed "the General", Markov played as a defenceman from 2000 to 2017 with the Montreal Canadiens of the National Hockey League (NHL).
 He holds both Russian and Canadian citizenship.

 Playing career

-Markov was drafted by the Montreal Canadiens in the sixth round, 162nd overall, in the 1998 NHL Entry Draft.
+Markov was drafted by the Montreal Canadiens in the sixth round, 162nd overall, in the 1998 NHL entry draft.
 After being considered one of the best defencemen in Russia in 2000, he came over to North America and split time with the Canadiens and their then-minor league affiliate, the Quebec Citadelles of the American Hockey League (AHL).
 After rounding out his defensive game, he became a regular in the Canadiens' starting line-up and was widely considered to be their most complete defenceman.

 During the 2004–05 NHL lockout, Markov played in his native Russia with Dynamo Moscow of the Russian Superleague (RSL).

 Markov signed a four-year contract with the Canadiens on 28 May 2007, keeping him with the team through the 2010–11 season.
 He had a career year in the 2007–08 season, and was selected to his first NHL All-Star Game as a starter, in Atlanta.